Recurrent Orthogonal Networks and Long-Memory Tasks: Architectures

 The cell state is then updated as a function of the input and the previous state:

 Finally, the hidden state is computed as a function of the cell state and the output gate:

 A relatively common variation of the original LSTM involves adding so-called ``peephole connections'' \cite{Gers2003} which allows information to flow from the cell state to the various gates.
-The update equations of the gates become:

 This variant was originally designed to measure or generate precise time intervals, and has proven successful for speech recognition and sequence generation \cite{Graves2013a, Graves2013b}.